horns out on the damp tree trunks

 Range

-Found throughout the North and South Islands on bark of native trees, rotting logs, and damp rocks in humid, shaded forests.
+Found throughout North and South Islands on bark of native trees, rotting logs, and damp rocks.
 Most common in lowland and montane forests with high rainfall.
 Also found in tropical and temperate regions worldwide.

 Endemism